Tango dancers often brag about being a “Tango addict”. I was. I’ve broken my tango addiction.

 First question is how do you know a behavioral addiction is dangerous?
 If it breaks into other parts of your life, you can’t stop thinking about it, and if it has an overall negative impact on your life.

-Third step is be cautious about addictions to goals, which can be emotionally exhausting, and streaks, which can lead to unhealthy decisions.
-Alter recommends that instead of constantly setting new goals or committing to streaks, we should design healthy systems in our lives.
+- Third step is be cautious about addictions to goals, which can be emotionally exhausting, and streaks, which can lead to unhealthy decisions.
+Instead of constantly setting new goals or committing to streaks, Alter recommends designing healthy systems in our lives.